tauri-st/getting-into-JavaScript-ex-primer/README.md

 	Make sure to then call the `printFavoriteBooks()` function at the end of the program.

 	Hint: Use the `for ( let .. of .. ) { }` style loop.

+## Ex 2
+Write a program to calculate the total price of your phone purchase.
+You will keep purchasing phones (hint: loop!) until you run out of money in your bank account.
+You’ll also buy accessories for each phone as long as your purchase amount is below your mental spending threshold.